--b, --binary Output data in binary Futhark format (must precede -generate).

--g type, --generate type Generate a value of the indicated type, e.g. -g i32 or -g [10]f32.

-The type may also be a value, in which case that literal value is generated.

--s int Set the seed used for the RNG.
+-b,binary Output data in binary Futhark format (must precede -generate). -g type,generate e type Generate a value of the indicated type, e.gg i32 or -g [10]f32.
+The type may also be a value, in which case that literal value is generated. -s int Set the seed used for the RNG.
 Zero by default.

---T-bounds=<min:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+T-bounds= <min< th="">:max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
+The bounds apply to any following uses of the -g option.</min<> :max> Set inclusive lower and upper bounds on generated values of type T. T is any primitive type, e.g. i32 or f32.
 The bounds apply to any following uses of the -g option.

-You can alter the output format using the following flags.
-To use them, add them before data generation (-generate):

---text Output data in text format (must precede -generate).
-Default.
+You can alter the output for rmat using the following flags.
+To use them, add them before data generation (-generate): text Output data in text format (must precede -generate).
+Default. -t,type Output the types of values (textually) instead of the values themselves.
+Mostly futhark dataset -g [4][2]i32

--t, --type Output the types of values (textually) instead of the values themselves.
-Mostly useful when reading values on stdin.
+--type Output the types of values (textually) instead of the values themselves useful when reading values on stdin.